 In 1840 New Zealand came under British jurisdiction.
 The following year, Selwyn aged just 32, became the country’s first Bishop.
 Together with a missionary party of over twenty people, he set sail from Plymouth late that December.

 During his voyage, he studied the Māori language with the help of a Māori boy who was returning from England.
-By the time he arrived in New Zealand, he also acquired enough seamanship to be his own sailing master in the dangerous waters of the Pacific.
+By the time he arrived in New Zealand, he had mastered the art of navigation and become a competent mariner.

 He gathered many new congregations in the Pacific islands of Melanesia.
 Yet, he was a modest, unassuming man.
-On one occasion, he actually slept in a pigsty in an attempt to achieve peace.
+On one occasion, he actually slept in a pigsty in an attempt to achieve a peaceful negotiation.
 The Māori had set out to humble him.
 So, when he arrived as an ambassador, they assigned him to the sty.
-Rather than lose the opportunity for a peaceful outcome, he calmly gathered herbage from nearby and made his bed there.
+Rather than lose the opportunity for a successful outcome, he calmly gathered herbage from nearby and made his bed there.

 Eventually, Selwyn established his diocese and developed a carefully thought-through framework for its self-governance.
-Other overseas dioceses began to adopt his model.
-Thus, his work began to shape the transformation of Anglicanism from State Church to a worldwide communion in the nineteenth century.
+Other overseas dioceses adopted his model.
+Thus, his work began to shape the transformation of Anglicanism from State Church to a worldwide communion during the nineteenth century.

 Selwyn is regarded as one of the founders of New Zealand.
-Immediately after his death, Selwyn’s friends and colleagues set up a fundraising committee in his memory.
-Within four years, they had raised enough public funding to found Selwyn College, Cambridge, in honour of his remarkable work.
+At the time of his death, there was a move to strengthen the Anglican presence within the University of Cambridge.
+His friends and colleagues set up a fundraising committee in his memory.
+Within four years, they had raised enough public funding to found Selwyn College in honour of his remarkable work.